vwkd/science-physics/src/thermodynamics/entropy.md

 ## Macrostate / Macroscopic world

 - irreversible evolution
-- macroscopic laws of physics have directionality of time built-in
 - has directionality of time
 - asymmetry of time, past is different from future, e.g. did experience past but not future, etc.
 - information is not conserved